Fingerprint Sensor AS608 - A Beginner's Guide

 One touch can replace keys.
 This project uses an optical fingerprint sensor to enroll users and then grant access with a quick scan.

-Use it as a compact IoT gateway, mini dashboard, or embedded controller inside custom enclosures.
-The ready‑made header makes it quick to prototype circuits on a breadboard and then move to a more permanent setup later.
+Compact IoT gateway, mini dashboard, or embedded controller.
+The ready-made header makes it quick to prototype on a breadboard.

 | Processor | Broadcom BCM2835, Arm11 single-core @ 1 GHz |